Easy Crockpot Sweet Potato Casserole (w/ Pecan Topping!)

 - Pecans: Add a lovely toasty nutty flavor to the topping.
 Be sure to toast your pecans to add crunch to the topping!
 Walnuts or hazelnuts will also work.
 For nut-free, use pepitas (pumpkin seeds).

-- Flour: Use 1:1 gluten free flour for a gluten free option.
+- Flour: I’ve tested this one with 1:1 gluten free flour for a gluten free option and it works great.

 Ingredients